-- Philosophy faculty members who are not members of the examining committee may participate in the committee's deliberations, but the decisions concerning the awarding of Honors and the degree of Honors are to be made by the examining committee alone.
+- Philosophy faculty members who are not members of the examining committee may participate in the committee's deliberations, but the decisions concerning the awarding of Honors is to be made by the examining committee alone.

 - In cases of disagreement among the members of the committee, the opinion of a simple majority prevails.